-Motivated by the role that branded apps play in enhancing customer perceptions of brands, this paper is developed to provide a better understanding of the extent to which task-service fit associated with branded apps influences brand attitudes.
-The primary research objective is to determine how perceptions of task-service fit associated with branded apps enhances branded app experience and to explore brand co-creation and ultimately brand loyalty.
-Using data from 573 branded app users we were able to identify the following relationships: Perceptions of task-service fit and o-creation were found to influence brand loyalty.
-Also, task-service fit and randed app experience influenced co-creation.
+Motivated by the role that branded apps play in enhancing customer perceptions of brands, this paper is developed to provide a better understanding of the extent to which task-service fit associated with branded appsinfluence brand attitudes.
+The primary research objective isto determine how perceptions of task-service fit associated with branded apps enhances branded app experience and to explore brand co-creation and ultimately brand loyalty.
+Using data from 573 branded app users, the authors were able to identify the following relationships: perceptions of task-service fit and co-creation were found to influence brand loyalty.
+Also, task-service fit and branded app experience influenced co-creation.
 Finally, results also confirm that branded app experience and brand co-creation are mediators of the relationship between task-service fit and brand loyalty.

 |Number of pages||19|